Where do design ideas come from?

 Inspired by an object

 Not a quilt, but some appliqué cushion covers, which were based on some tiny wooden birds from another, different, trip to India.
-The little ornaments were just half an inch high but I drew and painted them and then adapted them to form the basis of the ‘Quirky Birds’ cushion covers.
+The little ornaments were just half an inch high but I drew and painted them and then used them as inspiration to form the basis of the ‘Quirky Birds’ cushion covers.
 (The pattern is here.)

 Inspired by a drawing